trackpac-ltd/docs.trackpac.io/docs/chirpstack-guides/migrating-from-helium-console.md

 ## Introduction

 The recent shift in the Helium IoT landscape has led to a forced migration for many Helium Console users.
-When a user wants to also use more than 10 devices on Helium Foundation console, they will also need to move to chirpstack.This guide is specifically tailored to address the needs of those moving their IoT devices from Helium Console to ChirpStack.
+When a user wants to also use more than 10 devices on Helium Foundation console, they will also need to move to Chirpstack.
+This guide is specifically tailored to address the needs of those moving their IoT devices from Helium Console to ChirpStack.
 It's crucial to understand the steps involved to ensure a smooth and uninterrupted service for your IoT devices.

 Helium Console has been a significant part of the Helium IoT network, providing a user-friendly platform for device management.
 However, for scale and longevity, users must now adapt to ChirpStack, an open-source alternative that offers customizable features and enhanced control over IoT deployments.
+It also supports the latest LoRaWAN specs and allows things like CLASS C devices to work on the Helium network.

 This transition might seem daunting, but it’s an opportunity to explore new functionalities and potentially improve your IoT network's efficiency and scalability.
 Our guide is designed to demystify the process, providing a clear, step-by-step approach to moving your devices from Helium Console to ChirpStack.